 You can compromise on the quality of the image as far as they don’t impact your business performance.

 You can see that there is no major change in the above two pictures.
 Both pictures can easily be seen, and are not distorted.
 The only difference is in their file size.

 Now the question is why is lossy compression important, and do we really need it?

 Who Should Use Lossy image compression?

-We don’t recommend lossy image compression for the fashion bloggers, food bloggers, and photographers.
-We suggest them to go for lossless compression.
+We don’t recommend lossy image compression for fashion bloggers, food bloggers, and photographers.
+We suggest they go for lossless compression.